mpia3/Contrast-Pattern-Mining/README.md

 4. pip install pyexcel-xls
 5. pip install pyexcel-xlsx

-for more information see: https://potassco.org/clingo/
+for more detail about clingo tool see: https://potassco.org/clingo/